Xpra-org/xpra/docs/Usage/Proxy-Server.md

 ## Info and Control
 When the client requests information from the server (ie: for the session info dialog or for internal use), the requests are passed through the proxy instance to the real server just like other packets, but the response is augmented with some extra information from the proxy server. (it is prefixed to prevent any interference)

 Just like any other xpra server instance, a proxy instance can be also be queried directly.
-Since proxy instances do not have their own display number, each proxy instance will create a socket using the process ID instead (ie: `:proxy-15452`), you ca n find their names using `xpra list`.
+Since proxy instances do not have their own display number, each proxy instance will create a socket using the process ID instead (ie: `:proxy-15452`), you can find their names using `xpra list`.

 ## Stopping